FREQUENTLY ASKED QUESTIONS ABOUT STUDYING PSYCHOLOGY

 • CHILD PSYCHOLOGIST: Child psychologists specialise in working with children and adolescents, addressing developmental, behavioural, and emotional issues.

-• SOCIOLOGIST: While not strictly a psychologist, sociologists study human society and behaviour, often overlapping with psychological research in areas like social psychology.
+• SOCIOLOGIST: While not strictly psychologists, sociologists study human society and behaviour, often overlapping with psychological research in areas such as social psychology.

 • POLICEWORK: Psychologists in policing roles assist law enforcement agencies in areas such as criminal investigations, hostage negotiation, and crisis intervention.